Queensland Audit Office

 Appropriation Bill (No. 2) 2023

-This bill authorises $1.24 billion in supplementary government expenditure for the 2022-23 financial year.
+This bill authorises $1.24 billion in supplementary government spending for the 2022-23 financial year.
 When government departments spend more than their original budget allocations, Parliament must formally approve that spending under Queensland's Constitution.
+This is separate from the main budget appropriation bill.

 10/10/2023· PASSED· Hon C Dick MP